naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from multiple sources like ads, affiliate links, digital sales, and donations in a unified dashboard.
+Track and visualize your WordPress site's revenue streams directly from your dashboard.

 ## Features
-- Add revenue entries for ads, affiliate, sales, and donations
+- Add and track revenue from multiple sources (ads, affiliate, products, memberships)
 - Visualize revenue data with interactive charts
 - View all revenue entries in a table
-- Easy-to-use admin dashboard
+- Simple and intuitive interface

 ## Installation
-1. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory
+1. Download the plugin file and upload it to your WordPress plugins directory (`/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'Revenue Tracker' menu in the admin panel
+3. Go to 'Revenue Tracker' in your admin menu to start tracking

 ## Setup
 - No additional setup required.
-Start adding revenue entries right away.
+Start adding revenue data right away.

 ## Usage
-- Use the form to add new revenue entries
+- Enter the revenue source, amount, and date in the form
+- Click 'Add Revenue' to save the entry
-- View your revenue data in the chart and table
+- View your revenue chart and table for insights

+## Requirements
+- WordPress 5.0 or higher
-- All entries are stored in your WordPress database
+- JavaScript enabled in your browser

-## Notes
-- This plugin is designed for tracking and visualization only.
-For advanced analytics and export, consider upgrading to the premium version.

-## License
+## Support
-GPL2
+For support and feature requests, contact us at support@yourcompany.com